IKE Platform

 Update the current feature branch by incorporating changes from main.
 For long-lived feature branches, main may advance significantly.
 This goal brings the feature branch up to date, surfacing merge conflicts incrementally rather than at feature-finish time.

-Uses merge (not rebase) by default to incorporate main — this preserves all commit hashes and is safe for branches shared via Syncthing or pushed to origin.
-Pass -Dstrategy=rebase for a linear history when no one else has pulled the branch.
+Uses merge (not rebase) to incorporate main — this preserves all commit hashes and is safe for branches shared via Syncthing or pushed to origin.
+Rebase is deliberately not supported.

 ws:feature-finish-squash — squash-merge back to main

 Squash-merge a feature branch back to the target branch.
 The default and recommended strategy for finishing features.
 The feature branch’s full commit history is compressed into a single commit on the target branch.
-The feature branch is deleted after merge because squash creates divergent history — continuing on the branch would cause conflicts.
+The feature branch is deleted after the finish because squash creates divergent history — continuing on the branch would cause conflicts — but only once the push phase below has confirmed the squashes are on origin.

 Pass -DkeepBranch=true only if you understand that the branch can no longer be cleanly merged again.

-Before squash-merging, refreshes local main from origin/main so the feature is not landed on top of stale main (ike-issues#284).
+Before squash-merging, refreshes local main from origin/main — subprojects and the workspace root repo — so the feature is not landed on top of stale main (ike-issues#284, #857).
+Draft assessments compare against origin/main itself, never a possibly-stale local ref.
 If the refresh would conflict, the goal hard-errors before touching any feature branch.

 - When to use